MicrosoftEdge/WebView2Feedback/specs/Media.md

 /// IsDocumentPlayingAudio method to get the audible state.
 [uuid(5DEF109A-2F4B-49FA-B7F6-11C39E513328), object, pointer_default(unique)]
 interface ICoreWebView2StagingIsDocumentPlayingAudioChangedEventHandler : IUnknown {
   /// Provides the event args for the corresponding event.
 No event args exist
   /// and the `args` parameter is set to `null`.
   HRESULT Invoke([in] ICoreWebView2* sender, [in] IUnknown* args);
+}

+/// Implements the interface to receive `IsMutedChanged` events.
+Use the
+/// IsMuted method to get the mute state.
+[uuid(57D90347-CD0E-4952-A4A2-7483A2756F08), object, pointer_default(unique)]
+interface ICoreWebView2StagingIsMutedChangedEventHandler : IUnknown {
+  /// Provides the event args for the corresponding event.
+No event args exist
+  /// and the `args` parameter is set to `null`.
+  HRESULT Invoke([in] ICoreWebView2* sender, [in] IUnknown* args);